Payal9528/Python_GUI_project/README.md

    ```
    python3 Student_manage_sys.py
    ```
-   The application will create a local SQLite database file named `students.db` in the same directory (if it does not already exist).
+   The application will create a local SQLite database file named `students.db` in the same directory .

 ## Usage
 - Enter the student's details in the input fields and click "Add Student" to save the record.